I can’t quite believe it’s less than a week till Christmas! Where does the time go?

 What we call the flavour of food is actually a combination of the five tastes and smell.

-Choose foods from each of the five tastes and create the weirdest Christmas food combinations you can.
+Choose foods from each of the five tastes and create the weirdest Christmas food combinations you can think of.
 Do they work?

 More Christmas Science Experiments for Kids